Other Common Names: garden tansy

 Why Is It a Noxious Weed?

-Common tansy is reported to be poisonous to livestock, though it is seldom grazed due to its strong odor.
+Common tansy is reported to be poisonous to livestock in large amounts, though it is seldom grazed due to its strong odor.
 It displaces forage plants, reduces wildlife habitat and species diversity.

 How would I identify it?

 Common tansy is an aromatic perennial with rhizomes, reaching 1 to 5 feet tall, with fern like foliage and yellow button-like flowers.

 Flowerheads are numerous, button-like and yellow.
 They are 1/4 to 1/2 inches across in flat-topped dense clusters.
 Flowerheads composed of all disk flowers and are absent of ray flowers.

 Leaves are alternate and pinnately compound (leaflets arranged on both sides of a common stalk).
 They are deeply divided into numerous, narrow, toothed segments.
 Leaves become smaller towards the top of the stalk and are strongly aromatic when crushed.